Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 I just started contracting one month ago – can I get a mortgage?

-Potentially yes, although this would depend on the job role, your experience in the industry, contract day rate amongst other things.
+Potentially yes, although this would depend on the job role, your experience in the industry, and contract day rate amongst other things.
 Most lenders will need to see the last six months’ worth of income.
 If you have only been contracting for a month, this does not provide ample proof of stability.
 The longer you work in this manner for, the better the odds are of being accepted for a home loan – and the more options you could choose from too.

 I have a limited company but no accounts, but I have a contract